bsorrentino/bsorrentino/_posts/2021-07-15-SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

 ### UIKit Search Bar behaviour

-Let's start, beginning with iOS where the native widget is `UIsearchbox`.
+Let's start, beginning with iOS where the native widget is `UISearchBox`.
 `UIKit` offers a pretty convenient way to implement a native search bar embedded into the navigation bar.
 In a typical `UINavigationController` a navigation stack, each `UIViewController` has a corresponding `UINavigationItem` that has a property called `searchController`.

 ### The SwiftUI challenges

-#### looking for a `UINavigationController` instance
+#### Looking for a UINavigationController instance
 The challenge here in SwiftUI is to hook up a `UISearchController` instance to a `UINavigationController`, so you can get all the iOS native search bar features with a single line of code.

 But, how could I achieve this ?
-It was enough for me follow [this amazing article](http://blog.eppz.eu/swiftui-search-bar-in-the-navigation-bar/) where I've understood that **behind the SwiftUI `NavigationView` there is the good old `UINavigationController` from UIKit**.
+It was enough for me follow [this amazing article](http://blog.eppz.eu/swiftui-search-bar-in-the-navigation-bar/) where I've understood that _"behind the SwiftUI NavigationView there is the good old UINavigationController from UIKit"_.

-#### Hooking up `UISearchController` to a `NavigationView`
+#### Hooking up UISearchController to a NavigationView

-Since behind the SwiftUI `NavigationView` there is a `UINavigationController` instance we can start development following below steps:
+Since, as said, behind the SwiftUI `NavigationView` there is a `UINavigationController` instance we can start development following steps below:

-1. create a new `UIViewController` named `SearchBarViewController` that hold an instance of `UISearchController`:
+##### 1. create a new UIViewController that hold an instance of UISearchController

  ```swift
  class SearchBarViewController : UIViewController {